satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 + The AST can't see imported files as `import` statements are not processed
 + [Created types](https://www.typescriptlang.org/docs/handbook/2/types-from-types.html) with operands like `keyof` & `typeof` are constructed only during runtime
-+ [Advanced types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) like [type guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types) or [conditional types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#conditional-types) also rely on being processed by typescript otherwise you have no chance to understand and process them.
++ [Narrowing (type guards)](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) or [conditional types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) rely on being processed by typescript otherwise you have no chance to understand and process them

 Eventually, the AST approach is a dead end.